Field Biology and Conservation Skills (835C1)

 Contact hours and workload

-This module is 150 hours of work.
-This breaks down into 96 hours of contact time and 54 hours of independent study.
+This module is approximately 150 hours of work.
+This breaks down into about 60 hours of contact time and about 90 hours of independent study.
+The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 This module is running in the academic year 2019/20.
 We also plan to offer it in future academic years.
 It may become unavailable due to staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of such changes to modules at the earliest opportunity.